KungBoman/News-ETL-Pipeline/docs/ci-cd.md

 The workflow:

 1. Checks out the repository
-2. Sets up Python
+2. Sets up Python 3.12
 3. Installs dependencies
 4. Starts a temporary PostgreSQL test service
+5. Runs Ruff
+6. Runs mypy
-5. Runs the complete pytest suite
+7. Runs pytest with coverage
-6. Builds the Docker image
+8. Builds the Docker image

+Database-dependent tests run against the temporary PostgreSQL service.

-This ensures that changes are tested before they are merged and that the application can be containerized successfully.
+This ensures that changes pass the quality checks and test suite before they are merged.

 ## Scheduled Pipeline

-The pipeline workflow runs the ETL pipeline automatically on a schedule.
+The pipeline workflow runs the ETL pipeline automatically once per day.

 It can also be triggered manually.